-State Statutes requires that all funds in depositories be fully insured or collateralized.
-Collateral securities must be held by the City or a disinterested third party and must be of the kind prescribed by statutes and approved by the State.
-The City may purchase any investments allowed by the State Treasurer.
+State statutes require that all funds in depositories be fully insured or collateralized.
+Collateral securities must be held by the City or a disinterested third party and must be of the kind prescribed by statutes and approved by the state.
+The City may purchase any investments allowed by the state treasurer.
 These include:

-1. Obligations of the United States government or any agency or instrumentality thereof maturing and becoming payable not more than three years from the date of purchase, or, 2.
-Repurchase agreements maturing and becoming payable within ninety (90) days secured by U.S. Treasury obligations or obligations of U.S. government agencies or instrumentalities of any maturity, as provided by law.
+1. Obligations of the United States government or any agency or instrumentality thereof maturing and becoming payable not more than 3 years from the date of purchase, or 2.
+Repurchase agreements maturing and becoming payable within 90 days secured by U.S. Treasury obligations or obligations of U.S. government agencies or instrumentalities of any maturity, as provided by law.

-The City's general credit risk policy is to apply the prudent person rule: Investments shall be made with the exercise of judgment and care, under circumstances then prevailing, which individuals of prudence, discretion, and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the probability safety of their capital, as well as the probable income to be derived.
+The City's general credit risk policy is to apply the prudent person rule: Investments shall be made with the exercise of judgment and care, under circumstances then prevailing, in which individuals of prudence, discretion, and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the probable safety of their capital, as well as the probable income to be derived.